 ECPC highlighted the severity of delays in the 2015 report "Challenging the Europe of Disparities in Cancer", where access to life-saving cancer medicines was delayed for years mainly due to differences in Pricing & Reimbursement methodologies and HTA evaluations.
-The existing approach of parallel assessments by HTA bodies in every EU Member State, using different methodologies based on a common evidence base represents a wasteful duplication of effort and time.
+The existing approach of parallel assessments by HTA bodies in every EU Member State, using different methodologies represents a wasteful duplication of effort and time.
 In the EU, there are more than 50 national and regional HTA bodies, all embedded in different institutional settings.